alainamstutz/MOCA-DAWA/MOCA.md

 |IEE with robust SE              |              -1.061|       0.35|         0.20|         0.60|<0.001  |

 #### Let's investigate the cluster-average treatment effect (using participant-level data only)
-Weighted independence estimating equations on participant-level data using robust standard errors, with inverse cluster-size weights equal to 1/n_i to give equal weight to each cluster
+Weighted IEE on participant-level data using robust standard errors, with inverse cluster-size weights equal to 1/n_i to give equal weight to each cluster

 Think about simpler cluster ATEs in a second step...